HenrykRichter/ScsiTerm/README.md

 # SCSITerm 08-15

 This project is a design of an active SCSI terminator for DB-25 ports.
+The PCB is supposed to fit into regular DB-25 shells.

 ## Pictures